TheOneAndOnlyLillia/Buble/README.md

-I'm working on an application that has a collectionof different stories of businesses and their journies of launching their businesses off the ground.
-It would allow newer entrepeneurs to gain advice and leanr from the stories of others.
+I'm working on an application that has a collection of different stories of businesses and their journies of launching their businesses off the ground.
+It would allow newer entrepeneurs to gain advice and learn from the stories of others.
+Even if you aren't a business owner it has many different stories that are interesting to read.